andycranston/mbtester/README.md

 The program does minimal error checking of the `mbcommands.txt` file.
 Bad and missing values in this file will break the program easily.
 The code has been kept minimal as the primary use is to demonstrate the concept of adding extra functionality to a Windows program using software automation.
-Through error checking code would get in the way :-]
+Lots of error checking code would get in the way :-]

 ----------------------------------------